(a.k.a. The Best Travel Planners on the Planet)

 Who would have ever guessed that after 28 years in the pharmaceutical industry, the encore to my career would lead me to Journeys International?
 Perhaps my work at Pfizer should have provided a hint that I was headed in that direction.
 My most motivating assignments always included work in other countries and I was privileged to be able not only to work in Freiburg, Germany for a year, but also to complete a Pfizer Global Health Fellowship in Dar es Salaam, Tanzania.
 I even spent my junior year of college studying abroad in Muenster, Germany.

-My travels have led me all over the world I have snorkeled in the Galapagos Islands, ballooned over Cappadocia in Turkey, sailed through the Panama Canal, crossed the Atlas Mountains in Morocco by bus, seen the wild dogs in Selous, and identified spice plants on Zanzibar... and I am only getting started!
+My travels have led me all over the world I have snorkeled in the Galapagos Islands, seen the Northern Lights in Iceland, ballooned over Cappadocia in Turkey, sailed through the Panama Canal, crossed the Atlas Mountains in Morocco by bus, seen the wild dogs in Selous, and identified spice plants on Zanzibar... and I am only getting started!

 Before I was a lawyer, I went to summer camp.
 I spent 14 summers at Greene Family Camp in central Texas, rising from camper to counselor to adventure director and, eventually, I ended up at camp full time as the assistant camp director.
 I traveled with camp groups in Europe and Israel as a participant and later as a group leader.
 I received my B.A. (and, later, my J.D.) from the George Washington University and had the good fortune to marry into this family business in 2009.
 Trips with Journeys to Costa Rica, South Africa, Namibia, Turkey, and Patagonia have offered plenty of opportunities to put my rock-climbing and group leading experience to work!